spandex-project/spandex/README.md

 In distributed tracing, multiple processes contribute to the same trace.
 When sampling, the process that starts the trace can make a decision about whether it should be sampled.
-It then passes that information to downstream processes via a HTTP header.
+It then passes that information to downstream processes via an HTTP header.

-A trace may be sampled out, i.e. priority of 0, but tracing enabled manually in the application.
+A trace may be sampled out, i.e. priority of 0, but the application can override the priority manually.
 This is usually done for requests with errors, as they are the ones that need troubleshooting.
 You can also enable tracing dynamically with a feature flag to debug a feature in production.

 Spandex has functions to read and set the priority (`Spandex.Tracer.current_priority/1` and `Spandex.Tracer.update_priority/2`).

-The following code overrides the priority in when there is an error on a trace:
+The following code overrides the `span_error` function on the tracer to set the priority to `MANUAL_KEEP` when there is an error on a trace:

 ```elixir
 defmodule Foo.Tracer do